scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 Start by [creating a user account on GitHub.com](http://github.com/join), if you don't already have one.
 Next, share your GitHub username with Amanda or the SLab Slack #slab-org channel.

-An existing ScholarsLab GitHub org member needs to visit the [members page](https://github.com/orgs/scholarslab/people), click the green "Invite member" button, and invite you as a "member" (not "owner").
+An existing ScholarsLab GitHub org member needs to visit the [members page](https://github.com/scholarslab/scholarslab.org/settings/access) and add you to the team with "write" privileges.
 You'll receive an email invite; follow the link in that email to gain access to making changes to our website.
 An existing ScholarsLab GitHub org member also should [add you to the SLab "core" GitHub team](https://github.com/orgs/scholarslab/teams/core/members) (we think this allows you to see the `scholarslab/reviewers` group as an option on the PR reviewers dropdown).

 Then, they also need to add your username to the ScholarsLab.org repo (with "write", not "admin" privileges) at `https://github.com/scholarslab/scholarslab.org/settings/collaboration` (page only visible to repo admins).